Upsonic/gpt-computer-assistant/README.md

 |ENGLISH|[简体中文](README.zh_CN.md)|

 # GPT Computer Assistant
 Hi, this is an alternative work for providing ChatGPT MacOS app to Windows and Linux.
 In this way this is a fresh and stable work.
-You can easily install as Python library for this time but we will prepare a pipeline to providing native install scripts (.exe).
+You can easily install as Python library for this time but we will prepare a pipeline for providing native install scripts (.exe).

-Powered by <a href="https://github.com/Upsonic/Tiger"><strong>Upsonic Tiger 🐅</strong></a> An function hub for llm agents.
+Powered by <a href="https://github.com/Upsonic/Tiger"><strong>Upsonic Tiger 🐅</strong></a> A function hub for llm agents.

  <a href="https://github.com/onuratakan/gpt-computer-assistant/wiki/Usage"><img alt="Static Badge" src="https://img.shields.io/badge/Local_Models-Available-blue" width=200></a>